 The Grove (Napa): The Grove is the in-house restaurant of the Culinary Institute of America (The CIA at Copia).
 They have a lovely outdoor seating area as well for you to enjoy delicious Mediterranean inspired cuisine with your pup.

 Farmstead (St. Helena): This is another dog friendly restaurant in Napa which has a bustling outdoor patio equipped with heaters.
 Their deviled eggs are delicious and a must have.
 I highly recommend dog parents going there for lunch or dinner.

 Solbar (Calistoga): This restaurant of the famous hospitality group Solage is extremely dog-friendly with a giant patio and a great place to include in your Napa itinerary for lunch or dinner.
 The food is top notch Californian-American with hints of Asian influence (think of lamb gyros with a twist or sweet potato chapatis) and all ingredients are locally sourced.
-Solbar is part of the Solage Hotel which is a dog friendly hotel in Napa.
+Solbar is part of the Solage Hotel which is a dog friendly luxury hotel in Napa.

 Calistoga Inn & Brewery (Calistoga): is a dog friendly Napa restaurant has a lively and spacious outdoor seating where well behaved dogs are welcome.
 The food is essentially Californian American with seasonal ingredients.

 Lovina(Calistoga): this super popular restaurant in downtown Calistoga has some of the yummiest food that you can enjoy in a leafy courtyard.
 Vegetarians will love this place since there are many plant based dishes on the menu.